dblock/code.dblock.org/_posts/2011/2011-09-12-being-lazy-using-the-ruby-driver-to-connect-to-mongodb.markdown

 db.collection("widgets").drop()
 {% endhighlight %}

-It’s actually a lot cleaner, I am not sure why I was hung up on the command line thing.
-Unfortunately it doesn’t fix our problem.
+It's actually a lot cleaner, I am not sure why I was hung up on the command line thing.
+Unfortunately it doesn't fix our problem.
 In a replica set we need to use a `ReplSetConnection` that will automatically load-balance requests and send writes to the master.
 It takes a list of hosts, something like

 {% highlight ruby %}
 db_connection = Mongo::ReplSetConnection.new(db_host_list).db(db_name)